ziquid/watermark/README.md

 Creates 3840x2160 images of all pics specified on command line, watermarked with the name of this folder.
 Hopefully your shell expands wildcards (do any not?).

 # use case
 Watermark background images on my Mac so that I can remember which desktop (space) I am on.
-See [Superuser.com](http://superuser.com/questions/313387/changing-name-of-space-in-mac-os-x-lion/1094016#1094016).
+See this Q&A on [Superuser.com](http://superuser.com/questions/313387/changing-name-of-space-in-mac-os-x-lion/1094016#1094016).

+# bugs/todo
+1. hardcoded to my desktop size (3840x2160)
+2. photos with rotation in them get the watermark in upper-left, not bottom-left
+3. hardcoded background color